 After almost twenty years of genealogy research, there are certain sites that have become my ‘go to’ sites for certain aspects of my genealogy research.
-I thought it might be helpful for me to post my favorites for the benefit of others.
+I thought it might be helpful for me to post my list of my top ten genealogy and ancestry websites.

 I have also included a description of the reasons why these sites have proved invaluable to me.
 If you’re looking for information in these areas, be sure to check out these sites.